-The total allowances of the Executive Committee for 2022 was QR 120,000, which is part of the remuneration of the Board of Directors.
+The total allowances of the Executive Committee's sessions for 2023 amounted to QR 140,000 which is part of the remuneration of the Board of Directors.

 Internal Control, Compliance, Risk Management and Internal Audit

 Internal Control

 The general objective of the internal controls procedures of Doha Bank is to safeguard assets and capital and to ensure the reliability of Doha Bank's and its subsidiaries' financial recordkeeping.
 Doha Bank has adopted a process of internal controls that allow Management to detect errors in procedures or financial recordkeeping.
 Doha Bank's internal control framework includes the establishment of strong finance, risk management, compliance and internal audit departments which support in establishing a strong internal control framework.